Hubert Aquin: Suicide

-Suicide is an idea that haunts Aquin for many years, and he often evokes it with his friends in the form of jokes.
+Suicide was an idea that haunted Aquin for many years, and he often joked about it with his friends.
 On 29 March 1971, he failed a suicide attempt in a room of the Queen Elizabeth Hotel by swallowing barbiturates.
-He is hospitalized at the Sacré-Cœur Hospital until 4 April.
+He was hospitalized at the Sacré-Cœur Hospital until 4 April.
 At the hotel, he had registered under the name of his character from his novel The Antiphonary, J. W. Forrestier.
 On 15 March 1977, he attempted suicide again, this time with a firearm in the gardens of the Villa Maria College in Montreal, leaving his partner Andrée Yanacopoulo a final note:

 Today, 15 March 1977, I have no more reserves in me.
 I feel destroyed.
 I cannot rebuild myself and I do not want to rebuild myself.
 It is a choice.
 I feel peaceful, my act is positive, it is the act of a living person.
 Don't forget that I always knew that I would choose the moment, my life has come to an end.
 I have lived intensely, it is over.